Skip to main content

 • Wet rooms: Bathrooms and kitchens are by far the most expensive spaces per square foot

 • Existing conditions: The canvas you start with matters enormously.
 Turning a 1960s house into a 2026 masterpiece requires more work than refreshing a 2010 build.
+Read our luxury home remodeling guide for what to expect.
+Own a 1970s ranch?
+See our 1970s ranch home remodel guide for era-specific issues.

 • Quality jump: How dramatic is the transformation?
 Basic refresh vs. complete reimagining?
+See our guide to home remodels that add the most value.

 What's Included vs. Allowances